vabruzzo/codi-ao/README.md

 ## Overview

-This project investigates whether **Activation Oracles** can extract information from CODI's latent reasoning vectors that traditional interpretability methods (like Logit Lens) cannot.
+This project investigates whether **Activation Oracles** can extract information from CODI's latent reasoning vectors that Logit Lens cannot.

 **Key Finding**: The Activation Oracle significantly outperforms Logit Lens on operation type detection (add/sub/mul).
 Logit Lens achieves only **60.1%** (heavily biased toward "add"), while the AO achieves **99.5%** with balanced performance across all operations.

 ## Results Summary

+- AO outperforms Logit Lens on operation detection: 99.5% vs 60.1%, with balanced accuracy across all operations
+- Logit Lens is heavily biased toward "add" (97% add vs 31% sub); operation tokens appear in top-10 only 6.5% of the time
+- Operation information is present in z2 but not accessible via token probabilities
+- z2 yields higher extraction accuracy than z4 (97.5% vs 59.5%), consistent with prior work
+- AO performs well on z4 for comparison (100%) despite lower numeric extraction

 ### Operation Detection: Logit Lens vs Activation Oracle